On the $A_{\alpha}$-spectra of graphs: The smallest eigenvalue of

-{\textbf{Acknowledgement.}} The first author was supported by the National Natural Science Foundation of China (No. 11401211) and the third author was supported by the National Natural Science Foundation of China (No. 11471121).
+{\textbf{Acknowledgement.}} The authors would like to express their gratitude to the anonymous reviewers for their kind suggestions on the original manuscript.
+The first author was supported by the National Natural Science Foundation of China (No. 11401211) and Fundamental Research Funds for the Central Universities (No. 222201714049).
+The third author was supported by the National Natural Science Foundation of China (No. 11471121).

 {

 }